hyperledger/anoncreds-spec/spec/data_flow_issuance.md

 in AnonCreds,
 only [[ref:link secret]] is used.

-A `blinding factor` is used as a secret held by the [[ref:holder]] for blinding the [[ref:link secret]] before sending it to issuer and to unblind the signed values in the signature received from the issuer.
+A [[ref:blinding factor]] is used as a secret held by the [[ref:holder]] for blinding the [[ref:link secret]] before sending it to issuer and to unblind the signed values in the signature received from the issuer.

 The process of blinding uses the [[ref:issuer]]'s `CredentialPrimaryPublicKey`, $P$, which is included in the [[ref:CRED_DEF_PUBLIC]] containing